• Art magazine

 Read new posts immediately?
 Follow the Kunstplaza Magazin on Google News.

-The term street art describes an art form that takes place in public space.
-It is basically free and freely accessible to everyone.
-Because the works of art are located on the various surfaces of the city.
+The term "street art" describes an art form that takes place in public spaces.
+It is essentially free and freely accessible to everyone, as the works of art are found on a wide variety of surfaces throughout the city.

-The artists use facades, outer walls, power boxes, traffic lights, street lamps and sidewalks as canvas as canvas.
-To create the works, use spray cans, brushes, painting roles, stickers and other materials.
-Some artists move in the field of illegality.
+The artists use facades, exterior walls, electrical boxes, traffic lights, street lamps, and sidewalks as their canvas.
+They use spray cans, brushes, paint rollers, stickers, and other materials to create their works.
+Some artists operate in the realm of illegality.

 However, many have left the illegal space and are now legally spraying their works of art on certain walls or on behalf of private or public clients.